NGWi/tanach_matches_backend/README.md

 ## Overview

 Tanach Matches is a full-stack application that allows users to instantly find all matches for words in the Tanach (Ancient Hebrew Bible), where the word appears at least as part of the "matched word."
-This backend of the application is built using Ruby on Rails and provides APIs for fetching verses, words, matches, and their associated data.
+This application backend is built using Ruby on Rails and provides APIs for fetching verses, words, matches, and their associated data.
 I built an associated frontend using React.
 It can be found at [https://github.com/NGWi/tanach_matches_frontend](https://github.com/NGWi/tanach_matches_frontend).

 Please note that this is a work in progress.
-Items parenthesized and italicized below _(like this)_ are currently in midst of development.
+Items parenthesized and italicized below _(like this)_ are currently in the midst of development.

 Also note that, so far, it has only been built to handle files with the format of the Tanach @ [https://mechon-mamre.org/i/t/x/x0.htm](https://mechon-mamre.org/), e.g., [https://mechon-mamre.org/i/t/x/x01.htm](https://mechon-mamre.org/i/t/x/x01.htm)

+A list of planned features for the project can be found at [https://github.com/NGWi/21a69a3a859f619e49eb25dc1c87a725](https://github.com/NGWi/21a69a3a859f619e49eb25dc1c87a725)

 ## Features